 Why is dental health during pregnancy important?

-It is important to take care of your dental health during pregnancy for the following reasons:
+It is important to take care of your teeth and gums during pregnancy for the following reasons:

 How can I keep my teeth and gums healthy?

-Nausea and vomiting during pregnancy can leave stomach acids in your mouth.
-Do not brush your teeth for 30 minutes after vomiting.
-The stomach acid combined with brushing may erode your tooth enamel.
-Rinse your mouth with water, or use a fluoride mouth rinse to freshen your mouth and protect your teeth.
+Nausea and vomiting during pregnancy can leave stomach acids in your mouth that can damage the teeth.
+After vomiting, rinse your mouth with water or a mixture of one teaspoon of baking soda with water.
+Do not brush your teeth for 30 minutes.
+You can use fluoride mouth rinse to freshen your mouth and protect your teeth.

 Are x-rays, local anesthetics and medications safe?

 Dental x-rays and local anesthetics for dental treatment can be safely provided during pregnancy.
-If x-rays are required, the lead apron used at the dental office will shield you and your baby.
+If x-rays are required, the lead apron used at the dental office will protect you and your baby.

 For More Information

-For more information on pregnancy and dental health, please contact your dentist, your dental hygienist, or the dental program at your local public health unit.
+For more information on pregnancy and dental health, speak with your dentist, your dental hygienist or contact the dental program at your local public health unit.